Advance Care Planning

 Who you trust to speak for you

-How to prepare them to feel confident in their role
+How to prepare them to feel confident and clear in that role

 -